LucasWz/py-issuu-scrape/README.md

-# Issuu Scraper (Python)
+# Issuu : from reader Iframe to PDF

-Basic Issuu scraper, and since I'm not an expert at Python, this is a simple script and nothing advanced or special.
-It still does the trick though. :) Enter the url, and then enter the number of pages the book has.
-The program will then do the rest by downloading each image, compiling into a pdf, and outputting the urls and information in separate text files.
+## Objectif

+**Issuu** platform share a lot of documents but some of them are not dowloadable.
+The problem for me is that I like to keep track of my readings and join notes with them.
+This package a only one usage : **download some or all pages from the site and merge it into a nice pdf format.**

+## Basic usage

+ 1. Run : `python3 ./main.py`;
+ 2. Input `URL`;
+ 3. Input the `page count` you want ;

-## Usage
+## Features

-    python3 ./issuu.py

-The script will prompt you to enter Issuu item's URL and page count.
+ * Loading pages as `jpg` file in `./temp`folder;
+ * Metada saved in json format in `./out`folder;
+ * URL parsed saved in txt format in `./out` folder;
+ * Some logging for debugging ;
+ * Progress bar ;

 ## Requirements

+### Python

-This script requires Python 3, and the packages urllib, Beautiful Soup, and wget.
+This script requires Python 3 and BeautifulSoup.
 To install the required packages:

-    pip install urllib3 beautifulsoup4 wget
+#### Conda users (For the exact configuration I uses)

+    conda env create -f ENV.yml
+    conda activate scrape_issuu

+#### Pip users

+    pip3 install bs4

+### ImageMagick

 This package also requires the `convert` command from [ImageMagick](https://www.imagemagick.org/)

-If you're facing a :
+#### Known issues

  * memory issues, go see [this github thread](https://github.com/ImageMagick/ImageMagick/issues/396);
  * authorization issue, go see this [askubuntu thread](https://askubuntu.com/questions/1081895/trouble-with-batch-conversion-of-png-to-pdf-using-convert)

 ## Credits

+This package is **mainly a refactoring**s of https://github.com/dkl3/py-issuu-scrape .
+Thanks dude :).

-This script was inspired and is based on the Ruby script from pietrop: https://github.com/pietrop/issuu.com-downloader as well as dkl3's original python script: https://github.com/dkl3/py-issuu-scrape
+dkl3 was inspired by the Ruby script from pietrop: https://github.com/pietrop/issuu.com-downloader as well as dkl3's original python script: https://github.com/dkl3/py-issuu-scrape